acoache/matlab-bootcamp-MFI/README.md

 ## Matlab Bootcamp

-These are Matlab functions/scripts used during the Matlab Bootcamp, held online for Masters of Financial Insurance (MFI) students at the University of Toronto on January 6-7, 2021.
+These are Matlab functions/scripts used during the Matlab Bootcamp, held online for Masters of Financial Insurance (MFI) students at the University of Toronto on January 2021 and 2022.
 It is a basic overview of Matlab for those who are not too familiar with it.

 Some useful concepts that are covered are: